xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 date: 2022-10-13T08:59:02+01:00
 draft: true
 tags: [appsec, threat-modeling]
 description: "What is Threat Modeling?
-There are many definitions, but for me it's a technique to find security problems before implementation happened."
+First of all it’s, just thinking about threats.
+We all do it, every day 😃 How someone could break into my house?
+But wait a second.
+How do you know that you need to protected your house in the first place?
+Maybe you don’t have house, maybe you don’t have money right now to buy protections."
 ---

 What is Threat Modeling?
+First of all it's, just thinking about threats.
+We all do it, every day 😃 How someone could break into my house?
+But wait a second.
+How do you know that you need to protected your house in the first place?
+Maybe you don't have house, maybe you don't have money right now to buy protections.
+Or maybe your family thinks you are a bit paranoid? 😕 Just before doing Threat Modeling you need to start doing Risk Management, to assess what is your risk appetite and profile.
+More on that later.

+Ok, so what is Threat Modeling in *cyber security*?
 There are many definitions, but for me it's a technique to find security problems **before** implementation happened.
 And what do we have before implementation, you may ask?
 Creating a **design**.
 Design can be as simple as drawing few boxes and arrows among them or complex with multiple diagrams. **Anything is enough** (especially for beginning), it's only a model, it's wrong, but it can be useful.

 {{< figure src="https://user-images.githubusercontent.com/17719543/195526702-922b05ae-f28e-4889-af64-6962c31122d0.png" class="image-center" >}}